danielavazquez/relaxer-app/README.md

 ## Description

-A relaxer app which uses
+A relaxer app that uses CSS animations and a bit of JavaScript to convert a simple ring into a breathing excercise for meditation.
 ## Installation

 Via npm